Celesta: History

 Pyotr Ilyich Tchaikovsky is usually cited as the first major composer to use this instrument in a work for full symphony orchestra.
 He first used it in his symphonic poem The Voyevoda, Op. posth.
 78, premiered in November 1891.
 The following year, he used the celesta in passages of his ballet The Nutcracker (Op.
 71, 1892), most notably in the Variation de la Fée Dragée (commonly known as the Dance of the Sugar Plum Fairy), in response to instructions from the Balletmaster Marius Petipa that the music should resemble "...drops of water shooting out of fountains...".

 However, Ernest Chausson preceded Tchaikovsky by employing the celesta in December 1888 in his incidental music, written for a small orchestra, for La tempête (a French translation by Maurice Bouchor of William Shakespeare's The Tempest).

 The celesta is also notably used in Gustav Mahler's Symphony No. 6, particularly in the 1st, 2nd and 4th movements, in his Symphony No. 8 and Das Lied von der Erde.
 Karol Szymanowski featured it in his Symphony No. 3.
 Gustav Holst employed the instrument in his 1918 orchestral work The Planets, particularly in the final movement, Neptune, the Mystic.
 It also features prominently in Béla Bartók's 1936 Music for Strings, Percussion and Celesta.
 Ottorino Respighi included it in a number of his works, particularly the "Roman triptych" of tone poems.
 George Gershwin included a celesta solo in the score to An American in Paris.
 Ferde Grofe also wrote an extended cadenza for the instrument in the third movement of his Grand Canyon Suite.
 Dmitri Shostakovich included parts for celesta in seven out of his fifteen symphonies, with a notable use in the fourth symphony's coda.
 Erich Wolfgang Korngold featured it in many of his works, from Marietta's lied in act 1 of his opera Die tote Stadt, through his film career, to his Violin Concerto (particularly in the second movement), and beyond.

 Twentieth-century American composer Morton Feldman used the celesta in many of his large-scale chamber pieces such as Crippled Symmetry and For Philip Guston, and it figured in much of his orchestral music and other pieces.
 In some works, such as "Five Pianos" one of the players doubles on celesta.

 The celesta is used in Carl Orff's cantata Carmina Burana (1936), and in some 20th-century operas such as the Silver Rose scene in Der Rosenkavalier (1911).

 The keyboard glockenspiel part in Mozart's The Magic Flute is nowadays often played by a celesta.
+However, the sound of a keyboard glockenspiel is quite different simply because of its construction and method of sound production and cannot be compared to that of a celesta.
+Furthermore, the celesta was not invented by Mustel more than 100 years after Mozart’s death.
+In this respect, the use of a celesta in The Magic Flute constitutes a serious misinterpretation of the work.